-Joe Scarborough Has Written at Least One of His 400 Songs for Mika Brzezinski
+Joe Scarborough Has Written At Least One of His 400 Songs For Mika Brzezinski

-Along with being a political pundit, Joe Scarborough plays in a band — like Hannah Montana for the Boomer set.
+Along with being a political pundit, Joe Scarborough plays in a band – like Hannah Montana for the Boomer set.
 This Friday, he’ll be releasing his debut EP, Mystified, which came about after he wrote 400 original songs.
-And it turns out at least one of those songs is for his Morning Joe co-fiancée, Mika Brzezinski.
+And it turns out at least one of those songs is for his Morning Joe co-fiancé, Mika Brzezinski.

 According to “Page Six,” he introduced it at a show last week, saying, “I wrote this song for somebody.
 I don’t usually write love songs.
 I’ve written 400 songs, but somebody came into my life and is very special to me and I felt like I had to open myself up, and wrote a song called ‘Let’s Fall in Love.’”